Fish and Fisheries

 Goto, Stanford, Principal Investigator

-This study will examine consumer attitudes toward salmon consumption and sustainable fishing in the Pacific Northwest.
+This study examined consumer attitudes toward salmon consumption and sustainable fishing in the Pacific Northwest.

 Hauser, Lorenz, Principal Investigator